University High School (Tucson): History

 Special Projects High School was inaugurated in 1976–77 on the campus of Tucson High Magnet School.
 The goal was to provide advanced courses for the district's students and explore interest in a variety of careers.
-The program also was a cost saver by acting as the only place to take Advanced Placement classes rather than at each campus.
+The program also was a cost-saver by acting as the only place to take Advanced Placement classes rather than at each campus.
 Admission at this time required an I.Q. of 130 or higher.

 In 1977-78, University High School began hosting annual senior debates featuring student-led political parties with policy proposals.
-To this day, these debates remain a beloved tradition that foster dedication, critical thinking, and leadership skills.
+To this day, these debates remain a beloved tradition that fosters dedication, critical thinking, and leadership skills.

 In 1982, the TUSD governing board renamed Special Projects High School to its current name University High School.
 The name represents the AP classes offered at the school.

 Around this time, parents complained about the discrimination of the school's enrollment of less than 12 percent minority students.
-Additionally, Tucson High parents were displeased by the quality of classes and equipment versus at University High despite the two groups of students sharing a campus.
+Additionally, Tucson High parents were displeased by the quality of classes and equipment compared to those at University High, despite the two groups of students sharing a campus.
 Over the next year, discussion brewed on whether to move the UHS campus to Roskruge K-8 or Rincon High School, eventually moving to Rincon in 1984.

-In October 2017, the TUSD Governing Board considered giving University High School their own campus.
-The plan would include transferring the students at the underenrolled Catalina High School to Rincon and moving University High into the campus to satisfy overcrowding at RUHS.
+In October 2017, the TUSD Governing Board considered giving University High School its own campus.
+The plan would include transferring the students at the under-enrolled Catalina High School to Rincon and moving University High into the campus to satisfy overcrowding at RUHS.
 Added to the plan would be opening a direct feeder middle school close to the new campus.
 However, by the end of that year the plan was placed on pause.